vijaykumarrelangi/Daily_Event_Scheduler/README.md

  # Daily Event Scheduler

-Here is a sample README.md file for your Daily Event Scheduler project:

- # Daily Event Scheduler

-- The Daily Event Scheduler is a simple web application designed to help users manage their daily events efficiently.
+The Daily Event Scheduler is a simple web application designed to help users manage their daily events efficiently.
 Users can create, view, update, and delete events with non-overlapping time slots to ensure smooth scheduling.

  ---
 ### Features
 - Create Events: Add events with a name, description, date, and time.